-Population at risk of malaria in Myanmar (in millions)
+Population at risk of malaria in Sri Lanka (in millions)

-By 2070, under a high emissions scenario about 46 million people are projected to be at risk of malaria.
-A low emissions scenario could slightly reduce the population at risk towards 2070.
-Population growth can also cause increases in the population atrisk in areas where malaria presence is static in the future.
+Towards 2070, under both high and low emissions scenarios, the population at risk of malaria is projected to increase to about 24 million.
+Population growth can also cause increases in the population at-risk in areas where malaria presence is static in the future.